praeclarum/praeclarum.github.io/_drafts/2018-08-09-oops-i-wrote-a-c-compiler.md

 Now it's time for the compiler to earn its keep and emit executable code.
 Most C compilers would emit X86 or ARM assembly.
 However, there was no point in doing that as I can't natively execute code on iOS.

-I decided to instead devise my own byte code that would be easy to interpret.
+I decided to instead devise my own virtual machine and byte code that would be easy to interpret.
 I figured that if I controlled the compiler and the byte code then I could arrange things to make the interpreter simple and yet still expressive.

-This was a bit of a gmable as it increased the number of decisions I had to make.
+This was a bit of a gamble as it increased the number of decisions I had to make.
 However, most byte codes I looked into were very complex and I knew (I thought) I could keep my code small and simple.